 |Battery Life||35 hours of playback|

 Bose’s design language hasn’t changed much over the years, which isn’t necessarily a bad thing.
 It works.
 That said, the QC 25 has a covert trick.
 The earcups can rotate flat and there are hinges on the headband.
 This gives it the flexibility to collapse down to a travel-friendly footprint.
+When other brands try to come out with the best noise cancellation headphones, Bose is often the standard for comparison.

 In the unboxing, the QC 25 come folded within the supplied carrying case.
 The case is as sturdy as they come and is secured by a zipper around the perimeter.
 Included inside is a airplane adapter and a AAA battery (to power the noise cancellation).